abalasu1/Openshift/4.x/installation/Helper-Node.md

     macaddr: "52:54:00:f4:2e:2e"
 ```

-### DNS Configuration  (Optional: If the helper node need to function as the DNS server)
+### DNS configuration  (Optional: If the helper node need to function as the DNS server)
 For installations with internet connection from the cluster:
 ```
 dns: